hendrikschilling/FASP/README.md

 6. rendering
 7. ink prediction

 # Input Data

 ## Surface Prediction

-## Tracing to Ink Detection
+## Patch generation to Ink Detection (step 2-7)
 The tracer and the rendering require ome-zarr volumes with a meta.json file according to the VC requirements:
 For example:
 ```
 {"height":7888,"max":65535.0,"min":0.0,"name":"thename","slices":14376,"type":"vol","uuid":"theuuid","voxelsize":7.91,"width":8096, "format":"zarr"}
 ```
-For the submission this volume was used: https://dl.ash2txt.org/community-uploads/james/Scroll1/Scroll1_8um.zarr/
+For the submission this volume was used for rendering: https://dl.ash2txt.org/community-uploads/james/Scroll1/Scroll1_8um.zarr/

-# Guide
+# Pipeline Documentation
-This guide serves to document the steps taken to achieve the FASP submission without diverting too much into all the additional options the tools provide.
+This section serves to document the steps taken to achieve the FASP submission without diverting too much into all the additional options the tools provide.
+The tools are detailed later in this document or at the respective link if they were published before.

 ## 1. Inference